 But how do you emulate the look?
 The first step is to get the silhouette just right — think emphasized shoulders, nipped in waists and lean legs.
-During spring days, opt for high-waisted, light-wash jeans and square-shoulder blouses, and at night, go for a top-heavy, ruched-velvet dress enhanced with hoop earrings.
+During spring days, opt for high-waisted, light-wash jeans and square-shoulder blouses, and at night, go for top-heavy, ruched-velvet maxi dresses enhanced with hoop earrings.
 Be prepared for an incoming of parachute pants, turtleneck sweaters, waist belts, unapologetic prints, and puff sleeves.
 If you’re lost, take inspiration from Anthony Vaccarello’s collection at Paris Fashion Week SS18.

 Technicolour is in

 A major trend for SS18 is the drive towards incorporating a kaleidoscope of colours.
 Now is the time to push cool colours and autumnal tones aside for bright, bold and beautiful shades that make even the simplest of outfits pop.